 Writing and producing "The Oh Of Pleasure" with Ray Lynch, which appears on Ray's platinum New Age CD, Deep Breakfast.
 This piece has been licensed many times for a wide variety of film, television and commercial outlets;

 Musical Director for the televised variety show Thicke Of The Night.
-Staff writers/comedians included Richard Belzer, Charles Fleischer, Gilbert Gottfried and Arsenio Hall, and there were live performances with James Brown, Cheap Trick and many others;
+House band included Alan Pasqua, Kevin Dukes, Dennis Belfield, Mike Baird and Gary Herbig.
+Staff writers/comedians Richard Belzer, Charles Fleischer, Gilbert Gottfried, Arsenio Hall and others, and there were live performances with James Brown, Cheap Trick and many others;

 Continuing to work with such diverse artists as Elvis Costello, Jim Carroll, Glenn Frey and Joe Walsh, Bonnie Raitt and Stephen Bruton (producing Bruton's first two solo albums, What It Is and Right On Time ), Tom also became active in film and television, writing and performing on such shows as Melrose Place, Boston Public, The Larry Sanders Show, Malcolm In The Middle and others.